AlyMKamel/ApexProjectWebsite/README.md

-Website mini design for Apex Legends including registration and login verification using database connection using XAMPP Controller
+Website mini design for Apex Legends including registration and login verification using local database connection using XAMPP Controller